1001QAdotNET/AutoIP4GNS3/README.md

 SUBNETMASKBITS=30**                             subnet mask used for submnetting the BASEIP range
 ```
 **Save your configurations manualy or add a line to the script just before the lines that are closing the connction**

+####Problems
+The script is in its infancy and I am sure that my lab work will force me to improve the script.
+For now please keep in mind that it was tested on topologies with Cisco routers only.
+As long as your appliance is listed on the Exscript protocol drivers http://knipknap.github.io/exscript/api/Exscript.protocols-module.html the script should work fine (make sure you have the correct template settings for interface names)
 Report here any problems or suggestions.
 I will improve the code as the time becomes available.

 Have fun.